joinpursuit/Pursuit-Core-iOS/persistence-animation-autolayout/keyboard-handling/README.md

 }
 ```

-The sender has a property called `userInfo` which is a dictionary containing information that might be helpful.
+The `Notification` sender has a property called `userInfo`, which is a dictionary containing information that might be helpful.
 You can print out this dictionary to see all possible keys.
-In this case, we want to pay attention to the keyboard's final size.
+In this particular case, we want to pay attention to the keyboard's final size.

 ```swift
 @objc func handleKeyboardAppearing(sender: Notification) {